mverleg/file_shred/README.rst

 Possible future plans:

+* Only encrypt if it saves more than 5% (or some other number).
+Needs encryption to be in header.
 * Recursively encrypt and decrypt all files in a directory.
 * Give the encrypted / decrypted file the same owner and permissions as the original.
 * Faster Twofish implementation, or different algorithm (now 6x slower than aes256).